AdobeDocs/express-add-ons-docs/src/pages/guides/design/index.md

     import '@spectrum-web-components/theme/src/express/themes.js';
     ```

-- Then import the specific components you need to use in your code, such as:
+- Then import the specific components you want to use in your code, such as:

     ```js
     import '@spectrum-web-components/button/sp-button.js';